Lahari2412/Mongodb_index/README.md

 4. Click on the **Explain Plan** tab and analyze the output.

-### **Explain Plan :**
+#### **Explain Plan:**

 - The explain plan will show a **COLLSCAN** (collection scan), meaning MongoDB is scanning all documents in the `transactions` collection to find those matching `transaction_type: "Deposit"`.
 - This will result in high resource usage, especially for large datasets, and the number of documents scanned will equal the total number of documents in the collection.

-**The explain plan includes a Query Performance Summary with information on the execution of your query such as:**
+- **The explain plan includes a Query Performance Summary with information on the execution of your query such as:**

   - Execution time

   - The number of returned documents

   - The number of examined documents

   - The number of examined index keys

 *Note:*